 Alternate Airports

-What are Alternate Airports?
+What Are Alternate Airports?

 The concept matters for business travel because airport selection affects total trip cost, travel time, traveler productivity, and schedule reliability.
 A flight from a secondary airport that costs $150 less and arrives 30 minutes closer to the meeting location may be the better business decision even if it departs at a less convenient time.